luthfiadityaa/SimeDarby-Wiki/Basic-Design/Host-Interfaces/Planned-Retrieval.md

 # RetrievalPlanDataLoader
 This is the module to receive planned retrieval data from SAP.
-SAP will send the planned retrieval data on the response.
+SAP will send the planned retrieval data on the SFTP.

 # DFD
 The trigger to start the process is this file.